bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Bockman Cheung's webpage!
 I am a first year UCLA math undergraduate.
-Outside of math, I am most involved in supporting the cause of Palestinian struggles and labor rights, playing the piano (I'm finding myself most appreciative of Bach and Beethoven, but I am recently going into modern music too), and writing (I have a lot of opinions about the world; I like to write opinion articles and look into journalism).
+Outside of math, I try to participate in political activism, play the piano (I'm finding myself most appreciative of Bach and Beethoven, but I am recently going into modern music too), and write.

 Academic Focus
 ------